ENCCS/sycl-workshop/content/task-graphs-synchronization.rst

 .. [*] And with great power, comes great responsibility.
 .. [*] One could also set the host pointer *after* buffer construction using the ``set_final_data`` method.
+.. [*] This is true also for hierarchical parallel kernels.